brillout/wildcard-api/docs/custom-vs-generic.template.md

   (Because the API is not developed hand-in-hand with the frontend, see [Tight development](#tight-development).)
   Alternatively, you can set up an API server:
   A server that provides an API and that has unrestricted access to the database.
-  In essence, the server acts as permission layer between database and the frontend.
+  In essence, the server acts as permission layer between the database and the frontend.
-  It could be a Node.js server developed by the frontend team.
-  In that case,
-  the API is tightly developed with the frontend, and a custom API / Wildcard can be used.
+  It could be a Node.js server developed by the frontend team, and, in that case, the API can be tightly developed with the frontend, and a custom API / Wildcard can be used.

 !INLINE ./snippets/comparison-section-footer.md --hide-source-path